Originally posted by mw3cdj

 Did the slab on top of the sub make much of a difference??

 It made a difference yes, but not a massive one.
 The REL is quite heavy enough as it is, but adding the extra weight to the top seems to tighten the bass up slightly.

 Auralex Grammas work very well under subs.
-I noticed an improvement in the bass quality and less resonance from my room.

 Where can one get them?

 What about those little inverted cones on a concrete floor?
 Or furniture castors?

 Finally I have little rubber feet for the speakers under my front/centre speakers which are in the first shelf on my AV stand.
 This improved the sound slightly, as well as minimising the heat effect from the receiver on the shelf below.
 Unfortunately the speakers cannot go on top of the stand because they would block the plasma picture.